opnfv/doctor/requirements/05-implementation.rst

 This interface allows the VIM to notify the Consumer about a virtual resource that is affected by a fault, either within the virtual resource itself or by the underlying virtualization infrastructure.
-The messages on this interface are shown in :num:`Figure #figure13` and explained in detail in the following subsections.
+The messages on this interface are shown in :numref:`figure13` and explained in detail in the following subsections.

 Note: The information elements used in this section are described in detail in Section 5.4.

-.. _figure13:

 .. figure:: images/figure13.png
+   :name: figure13
    :width: 100%

    Fault management NB I/F messages